FerryTime/HackTheCommute/README.md

 This application was developed on 2015-03-2[0-2] for the 2015 Seattle [Hack The Commute](http://hackthecommute.seattle.gov).

 ![We like Fairies and Ferries!](https://github.com/FerryTime/HackTheCommute/blob/master/ferrytime/Ferry_Wenatchee_enroute_to_Bainbridge_Island_WA.jpg)
-TODO: Add the photo, and remove this todo!

 Our app is live at http://fairytime.herokuapp.com/.

 ## Challenge and Approach

-Our submission is for [Challenge #3: Build an app that provides an example of an Awesome Hackathon submission](http://example.com/this-also-goes-nowhere).
+Our submission is for [Challenge #3: Build an app that provides an example of an Awesome Hackathon submission](http://hackthecommute.seattle.gov/#sthash.JkW39Zab.dpbs).

 Our approach for satisfying this challenge was to:

-- Develop an example Git repository
-- Share it on Github
-- Collect feedback from the community

-Once we did that, we knew we were guaranteed to win!

 1. Our Concept.
-    - Commuting via ferry can be troublesome at best
+    - Commuting via ferry can be troublesome at best Example from the [King5 News](http://www.king5.com/story/news/local/seattle/2014/08/19/ferry-passengers-frustrated-over-problems/14182429/) about the traffic at Fauntleroy
     - Everyone who has used the ferry has the experience of waiting in the queue, not knowing if you'll make it
-    - Anyone in the city knows the mess on Fauntleroy and the impact to commuters
-    - Many depend on the ferry system to get into Seattle, which has the highest income average in the region
+    - 23 million users depend on the ferry system
+        Many of the surrounding areas need to get into Seattle, which has the highest income average in the region

 2. Execution.
     - Awesomeness of Ferry's Fairies, to be seen in action!

 3. The Impact.
     - People have a better travel experience by knowing what to expect
+    - One app to rule them all
+    - Commuters can plan and adjust according to realtime data of ferry waits
     - From this app, it can build more real time information for WSF, which can inform policy makers
+    - Creating an outlet for and creating access to the Ferry Community

 4. Implementation & Sustainability.
+    - Need More Routes
+        - Currently, only one route
-    - Can depend on advertising to ferry commuters
+    - Advertising to ferry commuters
-      - From feedback, interest seems high
     - Moving forward - need realtime assessment for people "up stream" of the toll booth
-      - Utilization of GPS location
+      - Utilization of GPS location, User inputted landmarks
-      - User inputted landmarks?
+      - WSDOT Booth Information
-      - sensors?
+      - Vehicle Detection Loops
     - Connecting with the Ferry Commnunity

 ## Team Members